january3/gghotelling/README.md

 coverage regions for the distribution of the data, often used in outlier detection in multivariate data.
-This is different from the ellipses returned by the `ellipse::ellipse()` or `car::dataEllipse()` functions, which produce data ellipses based on a χ² (chi-square) contour, representing the shape and spread of the data distribution.
+This is different from the ellipses returned by the `ellipse::ellipse()` or `car::dataEllipse()` functions, which produce data ellipses based on a Mahalanobis distance contour, representing the shape and spread of the data distribution.

 This is also slightly different from the `stat_ellipse()` can be used to